 Study scores come in two forms: raw scores and scaled scores.
 The generic maximum score is 50, and the mean (most commonly known as average) for the scaled scores is set at 30.
-Hence, if a student's scaled score is 31, this means that he/she achieved a score that is approximately higher than 50% of the Victorian students who did the same study.
+Hence, if a student's scaled score is 31, this means that he/she achieved a score that is approximately higher than 50% of the Victorian students who did the same subject.

 The scaled score is adjusted yearly based on the performance of each year's cohort.
 Some studies are scaled up, down or minimally affected.
-Below is a sample of a study score predictor for English, i.e., if your raw score is 31, it may get scaled down to 29 (please see below).
-You may also check VCE Study Score Calculator | Deakin University.